Welcome to the A+ Scholarship Program.

 Additional Information

-- Visiting OTC students are not eligible for A+ Scholarship funding.
+- Visiting students are not eligible for A+ Scholarship funding.

 - A+ Scholarship funding is only open to United States citizens or permanent residents.

-- The A+ Scholarship pays for tuition and common fees (student fees; student technology fees; registration fee; security fee and infrastructure fee).
+- The A+ Scholarship pays for tuition and common fees (student fees, student technology fees, security fees, infrastructure fees and registration fee).

 - Your A+ eligibility expires at the earliest of the following: